 Hubbie however is a little better…

-We loved the rack of old fashioned tennis and badminton rackets in the lobby hallway, to be used on the courts tucked away down in the gardens.
+We loved the rack of old tennis and badminton rackets in the lobby hallway, to be used on the courts tucked away down in the gardens.
 It really was like we’d stepped back in time to the England of 50 years ago.

 Yes, it is rather old fashioned inside this luxury tea estate hotel.
 But that’s the whole point!
 There aren’t many places left where you can have a similar experience to travellers in the 50s and 60s.
 I loved the fact that this was precisely the sort of décor my grandparents would have enjoyed when they were stationed in Sri Lanka during World War II.
 It is because of them that we decided to visit the island in the first place, to see where they first met, and in essence, where the story of my family began.

 The 11 suites all bear names such as ‘Edwardian’, ‘Queens’ and ‘Regency’, giving guests an idea of what lays within.
 We were in the ‘Victorian’ Suite, an enormous ground floor room overlooking the gardens, tucked away at a quiet end of the Governor’s Mansion.
 I loved the polished teak floorboards, the carved four poster bed complete with drapes, and the fresh flowers plucked from the garden before our arrival.
 It was so peaceful and quiet that we definitely had some of the best night’s sleeps we had all trip!

-The bathrooms were rather outdated, but we reminded ourselves that contemporary furnishings and a more modern style would perhaps be a little out of place here.
-Experiencing a slice of history is what a stay at the Governor’s Mansion is all about.
+The bathrooms were a little dated, but we reminded ourselves that contemporary furnishings and a more modern style would perhaps be out of place here.
+After all, experiencing a slice of history is what a stay at the Governor’s Mansion is all about.